Dutch interior minister under fire over misinformation on wiretapping

 Plasterk said the Netherlands shared that metadata with the NSA and he defended his decision not to be more forthcoming earlier, saying he wanted to protect "the modus operandi of the state intelligence service".

-"The minister is trying to use the label of state secrets to conceal his own failings," said Socialist Party member Ronald van Raak.
-"The minister willingly and intentionally misinformed this chamber."

-Plasterk could have confidentially briefed parliamentary subcommittees, but chose not to, opponents said.

-Earlier Tuesday, several opposition parties called for Plasterk, a prominent member of the Labour Party which shares power with the business-friendly Liberals, to quit.
+Several opposition parties have called for Plasterk, a prominent member of the Labour Party which shares power with the business-friendly Liberals, to quit.
+Plasterk was expected to defend his actions later on Tuesday in a parliamentary debate during which he may still face a no-confidence vote.

-The Plasterk issue is weighing heavily on his Labour party, which slipped sharply in a leading opinion poll published over the weekend.
+The Plasterk issue is weighing heavily on his Labour party, which slipped sharply in a leading opinion poll published at the weekend.

 Media revelations based on intelligence documents leaked by fugitive NSA contractor Edward Snowden that the NSA spied on the electronic communications of European Union citizens including German Chancellor Angela Merkel, as well as EU institutions, deeply embarrassed Washington and frayed relations with some of its most important allies.